mmistakes/made-mistakes-jekyll/_source/_posts/paperfaces/2013-07-25-rockdanne-portrait.md

 tags: [portrait, illustration, Paper by 53, black and white]
 ---

 PaperFaces portrait of [@rockdanne](http://twitter.com/rockdanne).
-Was almost tempted to draw a full face this time...
+Was almost tempted to draw a full face this time…

 {% include paperfaces-boilerplate-2.html %}